wawaloll/docker-qemuvnc/README.md

 ## Another day, another sh*tty project.

+### ‼THIS PROJECT IS IN BETA, PLEASE REPORT ANY ISSUES THAT YOU WILL FIND‼
 Welp. the title says it all - qemu with noVNC running in a docker container.